Stratum corneum

-The stratum corneum (Latin for 'horny layer') is the outermost layer of the epidermis.
+The stratum corneum (Latin for 'horned/horny layer') is the outermost layer of the epidermis of the skin.
+Consisting of dead tissue, it protects underlying tissue from infection, dehydration, chemicals, and mechanical stress.
+It is composed of 15 to 20 layers of flattened cells with no nuclei or cell organelles.

+Among its properties are mechanical shear, impact resistance, water flux and hydration regulation, microbial proliferation and invasion regulation, initiation of inflammation through cytokine activation and dendritic cell activity, and selective permeability to exclude toxins, irritants, and allergens.
+The cytoplasm of corneocytes, its cells, shows filamentous keratin.
+These corneocytes are embedded in a lipid matrix composed of ceramides, cholesterol, and fatty acids.

+Desquamation is the process of cell shedding from the surface of the stratum corneum, balancing proliferating keratinocytes that form in the stratum basale.
+These cells migrate through the epidermis towards the surface in a journey that takes approximately fourteen days.

+Structure

 The human stratum corneum comprises several levels of flattened corneocytes that are divided into two layers: the stratum disjunctum and stratum compactum.
+The stratum disjunctum is the uppermost and loosest layer of skin.
 The skin's protective acid mantle and lipid barrier sit on top of the stratum disjunctum.
-The stratum disjunctum is the uppermost and loosest layer of skin.
 The stratum compactum is the comparatively deeper, more compacted and more cohesive part of the stratum corneum.
-The corneocytes of the stratum disjunctum are larger, more rigid and more hydrophobic than that of the stratum compactum.
+The corneocytes of the stratum disjunctum are larger, more rigid and more hydrophobic than those of the stratum compactum.

-The stratum corneum is the dead tissue that performs protective and adaptive physiological functions including mechanical shear, impact resistance, water flux and hydration regulation, microbial proliferation and invasion regulation, initiation of inflammation through cytokine activation and dendritic cell activity, and selective permeability to exclude toxins, irritants, and allergens.
-This layer is composed of 15–20 layers of flattened cells with no nuclei and cell organelles.
-Their cytoplasm shows filamentous keratin.
-These corneocytes are embedded in a lipid matrix composed of ceramides, cholesterol, and fatty acids.

-The stratum corneum functions to form a barrier to protect underlying tissue from infection, dehydration, chemicals and mechanical stress.
-Desquamation, the process of cell shedding from the surface of the stratum corneum, balances proliferating keratinocytes that form in the stratum basale.
-These cells migrate through the epidermis towards the surface in a journey that takes approximately fourteen days.
+Research on osmotic permeability suggests the stratum compactum consists of two layers.
+The stratum disjunctum above these layers can swell, as can the lowest layer of the stratum disjunctum up to two-fold.
+However, the first layer in the stratum compactum between them has limited swelling capacity and provides the stratum corneum's barrier.

 Function

 During cornification, the process whereby living keratinocytes are transformed into non-living corneocytes, the cell membrane is replaced by a layer of ceramides which become covalently linked to an envelope of structural proteins (the cornified envelope).
 This complex surrounds cells in the stratum corneum and contributes to the skin's barrier function.
 Corneodesmosomes (modified desmosomes) facilitate cellular adhesion by linking adjacent cells within this epidermal layer.
 These complexes are degraded by proteases, eventually permitting cells to be shed at the surface.
 Desquamation and formation of the cornified envelope are both required for the maintenance of skin homeostasis.
-A failure to correctly regulate these processes leads to skin disorders developing.
+A failure to correctly regulate these processes leads to skin disorders.

 Cells of the stratum corneum contain a dense network of keratin, a protein that helps keep the skin hydrated by preventing water evaporation.
 These cells can also absorb water, further aiding in hydration.
 In addition, this layer is responsible for the "spring back" or stretchy properties of skin.
 A weak glutenous protein bond pulls the skin back to its natural shape.